TechForPalestine/palestine-datasets/README.md

 [data.techforpalestine.org](https://data.techforpalestine.org)

 This repo provides an open source dataset intended to show the human toll of Israel's hostilities across Palestine since Oct 7, 2023.
-There are three primary datasets:
+There are five datasets:

 - `killed-in-gaza.json` has a list of known fatalities in Gaza with their name, age, sex
 - `casualties_daily.json` has daily reports of aggregate killed & injury counts for Gaza
-- `west_bank_daily.json` has daily reports of aggregate killed & injured counts for West Bank along with number of settler attacks
+- `west_bank_daily.json` has daily reports of aggregate killed, injured, and settler attack counts for the West Bank
 - `press_killed_in_gaza.json` has a list of journalists known to have been killed in Gaza
+- `infrastructure-damaged.json` has weekly reports of damage estimates to human infrastructure

 Note that the JSON files in this repo are intended for tracking historical changes and manual access/download.
 If you're building a system that relies on pulling in regular updates please see our [API docs](https://data.techforpalestine.org/docs/datasets/) for versioned endpoints instead.